A-IC3: Learning-Guided Adaptive Inductive Generalization for Hardware Model Checking: Method

 The \emph{local context component} captures information that is directly tied to the current CTI and its immediate blocking workload, including the \textbf{depth}, \textbf{cube size}, \textbf{activity score}, and the \textbf{PO-queue length} when the CTI is encountered.
 The activity score, defined in~\cite{EXCTG}, is a normalized measure of how frequently the CTI under generalization is encountered during proof search; we denote it as $\hat{x}_{a}$.
 The cube size is the number of literals in the cube to be generalized.
 The depth is the recursion depth of the \textsc{Block} call stack (Algorithm~\ref{alg:ic3}) at which the CTI is discovered.
 The PO-queue length indicates how many proof obligations are pending alongside the current CTI, reflecting the \emph{local blocking pressure} at the moment of generalization.
 Together, these features characterize the difficulty of handling the current CTI.
 For example, a shallow CTI with a high activity score often suggests a complex and still-uncovered predecessor region, where a strategy with more generalization effort may be beneficial.
 In Figure~\ref{fig:context_vec}, when blocking the purple CTI on frame $F_2$ (cube size $=4$), the proof-obligation queue already contains two successor obligations from higher frames $F_3$ and $F_4$, indicating a PO-queue length of $2$.
 Moreover, the current CTI is three transitions away from the bad states $\neg P$, so the \textsc{Block} call-stack depth is $3$.
 For normalization, we scale the depth by the relative frame index with respect to the frame where the PO queue is established, denoted as $\hat{x}_{d}$, normalize the cube size by the running average cube size observed so far, denoted as $\hat{x}_{c}$, and normalize the PO-queue length by its maximum observed value, denoted as $\hat{x}_{q}$.

 The \emph{global context component} summarizes the overall proof progress, including the current frame level, the frontier frame level, the \textbf{frame saturation}, and the \textbf{growth rate} of the PO queue.
-We define frame saturation as the number of clauses in the current frame (later normalized for learning).
+Frame saturation is quantified as the number of clauses in the current frame, followed by normalization for learning.
+The PO-queue growth rate is defined as the normalized difference between the current PO-queue length and that recorded at the previous generalization call.
 In Figure~\ref{fig:context_vec}, we generalize a CTI at frame $F_2$, the frontier is $F_4$, and frame $F_2$ contains $4$ clauses; thus the corresponding global features are: current frame level $=2$, frontier level $=4$, and (raw) frame saturation $=4$.
 The growth rate of the PO queue reflects the recent global trend of the search: whether proof obligations are being discharged effectively (queue shrinking) or accumulating (queue growing).
 For normalization, we represent the current frame level as a ratio to the frontier, denoted as $\hat{x}_{cf}$, normalize frame saturation by dividing it by $100$, denoted as $\hat{x}_{s}$, and normalize the PO-queue growth rate by its maximum observed value, denoted as $\hat{x}_{qr}$.

-In summary, we define the context vector $\mathbf{x}_t \in \mathbb{R}^{7}$ of \AICTHREE at time $t$ as $\mathbf{x}_t = [\hat{x}_{d}, \hat{x}_{c}, \hat{x}_{q}, \hat{x}_{cf}, \hat{x}_{s}, \hat{x}_{qr}, b]$, we set $b = 1.0$.
+In summary, we define the context vector $\mathbf{x}_t \in \mathbb{R}^{8}$ of \AICTHREE at time $t$ as $\mathbf{x}_t = [\hat{x}_{d}, \hat{x}_{c}, \hat{x}_{q}, \hat{x}_{cf}, \hat{x}_{s}, \hat{x}_{qr},\hat{x}_a, b]$, we set $b = 1.0$.